CMeeg/nextjs-aca/README.md

 * In GitHub Actions: as an [Environment variable](#add-environment-variables) in the target Environment (e.g. `production`)
 * In Azure DevOps: as a [Variable in the Variable group](#create-a-variable-group-for-your-environment) for the target Environment (e.g. `production`)

+You will then need to:

+* Run `azd provision` for the custom domain name to be added to your container app
+* Run `azd deploy` for the custom domain name to be set as your app's base URL

+> The base URL is used by the [`getAbsoluteUrl`](#azure-cdn) function provided by this template.

 💡 When you add a custom domain name a redirect rule is automatically added so that if you attempt to navigate to the default domain of the Container App there will be a permanent redirect to the custom domain name - this redirect is configured in `next.config.js`.

 ### Add a free managed certificate for your custom domain

-When you add a custom domain name to your Container App (as described above) there is no SSL certificate provided by default, but Azure provides a facility to add a free managed SSL certificate:
+When you add a custom domain name to your Container App there is no SSL certificate provided by default, but Azure provides a facility to add a free managed SSL certificate:

+💡 To successfully complete the steps below you will need to complete all of the steps described in [adding a custom domain name](#adding-a-custom-domain-name) first otherwise the `Custom domain` name will not be available on the Container Apps Environment in step 1.

 1. Create the certificate
    * Sign in to the [Azure Portal](https://portal.azure.com)